- SAP co-opted the term machine learning without having done much work in the area because it was “hot.”

 - Many of SAP’s promises around predictive analytics have been transferred to machine learning.

-The term machine learning has been growing as a term to use and is now migrating into software vendors who appear to be intent on using it to sell software.
+The term machine learning has been growing as a term to use and is now migrating into software vendors who intend to use it to sell software.

 As we can see from Google Trend, the interest in the term Machine Learning is growing.
 It is now four times more popular as a searched term than it was just a few years ago.

 SAP has a lengthy history of co-opting things.
 It has nothing to do with it.
-Marketplaces, collaboration, inventory optimization, good UI design, databases, IoT, HTML5, the list goes on and on.
-SAP can immediately partner with a company, and claim capabilities merely through an association of a partnership.
+Marketplaces, collaboration, inventory optimization, good UI design, databases, IoT, HTML5, and the list go on.
+SAP can immediately partner with a company and claim capabilities merely through an association of a partnership.